 Integrating the Senses

-Hand flapping is a way for kids to regulate their visual sensory input.
+According to this theory, hand flapping is a way for kids to regulate their visual sensory input.
 They can control the flapping, and it may give them a chance to relax for a few seconds and recharge their batteries.
 Although it is more obvious, flapping is really not very different from other visual "stims" like spinning objects or repeatedly moving a toy back and forth.
-All of these behaviors help a child understand where he or she is in space, and individuals on the spectrum often report that flapping significantly helps reduce anxiety.
+All of these behaviors help a child understand where he or she is in space.

 Despite the fact that flapping isn't a sure sign of autism spectrum issues, it does indicate that the child may be dealing with sensory problems.
 This can be alarming to many parents for the following reasons: